lakejs/lake-docs/reference/toolbar.md

 ### updateState()

-Update the state of each item in the toolbar, such as whether it is selected, disabled.
+Updates the state of each toolbar item, such as whether it is selected or disabled.

 * Parameters: